jupyterlab/jupyterlab/docs/source/extension/extension_multiple_ui.rst

-See `this example video <https://www.youtube.com/watch?v=mqotG1MkHa4>`_ of a compatible top-bar-text-widget that works in both JupyterLab and Notebook 7 out of the box, and [read the full extension example code here](https://github.com/jupyterlab/extension-examples/tree/main/toparea-text-widget).
+See `this example video <https://www.youtube.com/watch?v=mqotG1MkHa4>`_ of a compatible top-bar-text-widget that works in both JupyterLab and Notebook 7 out of the box, and `read the full extension example code here <https://github.com/jupyterlab/extension-examples/tree/main/toparea-text-widget>`_.

 Note that using features that are not common to both JupyterLab and Notebook 7 (or other apps) will break compatibility in apps where that feature is not available